akash-network/website/src/content/Ecosystem_Page/morpheus/index.md

 category: deployed_on_akash

-description: Morpheus is designed to incentivize the first open-source peer-to-peer network of personal general-purpose AI, powered by the MOR token.
+description: Morpheus is designed to incentivize the first open-source p2p network of personal general-purpose AI, powered by the MOR token.
 ctaButton:
   label: View Project
   link: "https://mor.org/"